-- 6.5.2.1 The present requirements apply to antifouling coatings of ships of 400 gross tonnage and above engaged in international voyages, including fixed and floating platforms, floating facilities for oil production, storage and offloading, and consider the provisions of the International Convention on the Control of Harmful Anti-Fouling Systems on Ships, 2001 (hereinafter the AFS-Convention) and Regulation (EC) No. 782/2003 of the European Parliament and of the Council of 2003. - 6.5.2.2 Organotin compounds acting as biocides shall not be used on ships as antifouling coatings.
+- 6.5.2.1 The present requirements apply to antifouling coatings of ships of 400 gross tonnage and above engaged in international voyages, including fixed and floating platforms, floating facilities for oil production, storage and offloading, and consider the provisions of the International Convention on the Control of Harmful Anti-Fouling Systems on Ships, 2001 (hereinafter the AFS-Convention) and Regulation (EC) No. 782/2003 of the European Parliament and of the Council of 2003. - 6.5.2.2 Ships shall not apply anti-fouling coatings containing:

+organotin compounds (CAS No. 7440-31-5) acting as biocides.
 It is allowed to use minor quantity of organotin compounds acting as chemical accelerator (such as monosubstituted and disubstituted organotin compounds) provided they do not act as biocides.
 If used as an accelerator the organotin compounds shall not contain more than 2500 mg of tin in 1 kg of dry colour.
+Measurement tolerance shall not exceed 20 %;

+cybutryne (CAS No. 28159-98-0).
+The content of cybutryne when sampling from a container with liquid colour shall not exceed 200 mg of cybutryne in 1 kg of dry colour.
+When sampling dry colour from the ship's hull, the value of cybutryne shall not exceed 1000 mg in 1 kg of dry colour.
+Measurement tolerance shall not exceed 25 %.

 6.5.2.3 Antifouling coatings shall be supplied with the Register Type Approval Certificate.
-If the Register Type Approval Certificate is not available the provisions of 2.15 and 2.16, Part I

-"General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships shall be considered.
+If the Register Type Approval Certificate is not available the provisions of 2.15 and 2.16, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships shall be considered.
 Instructions on issuance of Type Approval Certificate are given in 3.1, Part III "Technical Supervision during Manufacture of Materials" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.

-Instructions on the initial survey in accordance with the AFS-Convention are given in 19.15 of the Guidelines on Technical Supervision of Ships under Construction - for ships under construction, and in 2.4, Part III "Survey of Ships in Compliance with International Conventions, Codes and Resolutions" of the Guidelines on Technical Supervision of Ships in Service - for ships in service.
+Instructions on the initial survey in accordance with the AFS-Convention for ships under construction as well as for ships in service are given in 2.4, Part III "Survey of Ships in Compliance with International Conventions, Codes and Resolutions" of the Guidelines on Technical Supervision of Ships in Service.